Guidelines for Sharing in Classic/Basic

 - Massage (Therapeutic)—Therapeutic Massage sessions are shareable if lawfully prescribed by a licensed medical professional to treat a specific medical condition.
 Outpatient massage sessions will count toward the 40 total of all therapy-type sessions limit for any one need.
 See Section VIII.B.37.
 To be shareable, billings for each treatment must indicate the condition being treated.
 Maintenance treatments are not shareable.

-- Medical Equipment–Rental/Purchase—Equipment necessary to treat a shareable condition, or assist the member to perform normal life functions due to a shareable condition, is shareable within the following limits:
+- Medical Equipment–Rental/Purchase—Medical equipment is shareable if it is both necessary to treat a shareable condition, and if it assists with a therapy eligible for sharing (Section VIII.B.37), or it assists the member to perform normal life functions inhibited by an eligible condition within the following limits:

 - Shareable Up to 10 Times the Monthly Samaritan Classic 3-7 Person Share Amount—Currently $5,300 ($530 x 10), for any one need in both Samaritan Basic (subject to the 90% sharing percentage) and Samaritan Classic, if a documented prescription is provided.